Messaging apps (Source: Mark/SendBird Blog, goo.gl/qLtJVt)

 - permanent logs: allowing conversation transcripts to be preserved and revisited (which is again useful for language learners, but also for students conducting research interviews)

 In synchronous communication, students may produce a large amount of language at a relatively high speed, which means that the focus tends to be on communication of key ideas rather than accuracy of expression or complexity of arguments.
-Some teachers find that synchronous communication is better suited to social interaction or organisational and administrative matters, while asynchronous discussion is generally more appropriate for topic- and task-focused interaction.
-Many blended and online courses make use of both, treating them as complementary modes of interaction; in these cases, asynchronous discussion is usually the main educational channel, while synchronous communication acts as a supporting background channel.
+Many teachers find that synchronous communication is better suited to social interaction or organisational and administrative matters, or perhaps quick questions and comments during online/hyflex classes and meetings, while asynchronous discussion is generally more appropriate for topic- and task-focused interaction.
+Online and blended courses often make use of both, treating them as complementary modes of interaction; in these cases, asynchronous discussion is usually the main educational channel, while synchronous communication acts as a supporting background channel.

 Chat & IM